What is an emergency medical technician?

 Is it hard to become an EMT?

 Becoming an EMT requires becoming certified and taking specific courses about life-saving techniques.
 You’ll take an exam and become licensed within your state.
-The exam can be challenging, so studying and preparing are crucial.
+The exam can be challenging, so studying and preparing is crucial.

 Do you have to be strong to be an EMT?